johnreiley/city_builder/ProjectCaptureDoc.md

 # Communication Plan

 ### Timeline
-- Milestone 1:
+- Milestone 1: Finish design and prototype (3/21)
-- Milestone 2:
+- Milestone 2: Deliver the project (3/24)
-- Milestone 3:
 <!-- Include Milestone List here with Deadlines and try to make each milestone a minimum viable product
 - Milestone 1: Finish Design (3/19)
 - Milestone 2: Build Core logic to search for words in syllabi (3/22)